mayaramilanesi/url-shortener-api/SWAGGER_DOCUMENTATION.md

 - **GET /:code** - Redirect to original URL (DO NOT TEST IN SWAGGER)

 > ⚠️ **IMPORTANT:** The redirect endpoint is marked as **deprecated** in Swagger to avoid confusion.
-It works normally, but should be tested directly in the browser (e.g., `http://localhost:8080/abc123`), not through the Swagger interface.
+It works normally, but should be tested directly in the browser (e.g., `https://your-domain.com/abc123` or `http://localhost:8080/abc123` for local development), not through the Swagger interface.

 ## 🔑 JWT Authentication